cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Security Requirements on a KDF {#kdf-choice}

-The choice of the KDF for the remainder of HPKE SHOULD be made based on the security level provided by the KEM and, if applicable, by the PSK.
+The choice of the KDF for HPKE SHOULD be made based on the security level provided by the KEM and, if applicable, by the PSK.
 The KDF SHOULD have at least have the security level of the KEM and SHOULD at least have the security level provided by the PSK.

+## Security Requirements on an AEAD {#aead-security}

+All AEADs must be IND-CCA2-secure, as is currently true for all AEADs listed in {{aead-ids}}.

 ## Pre-Shared Key Recommendations {#security-psk}